ericsonga/APCSAReview/_sources/Unit8-2DArray/pictureLabA6.rst

     :autograde: unittest
     :datafile: pictureClasses2.jar,  redMotorcycle.jpg,  caterpillar.jpg, beach2.jpg, puppy.jpg

     Picture Lab A6 Mirroring: Write a method mirrorHorizontal that mirrors a picture around a mirror placed horizontally at the middle of the height of the picture from top to bottom.
+Change the bottom pixel to be the color of the top pixel.
     ~~~~
     import java.awt.*;
     import java.awt.font.*;